Cxpher/bankclassy/README.md

 It should have a baseline performance of at least 80% accuracy

-## Problem 10: Model Comparisons
-### Now, we aim to compare the performance of the Logistic Regression model to our KNN algorithm, Decision Tree, and SVM models.
-Using the default settings for each of the models, fit and score each.
-Also, be sure to compare the fit time of each of the models.
-Present your findings in a DataFrame similar to that below:

-### Model	Train Time	Train Accuracy	Test Accuracy

-                 Model  Train Time  Train Accuracy  Test Accuracy 0  Logistic Regression      0.0269          0.8998         0.9012
-1                  KNN      0.0014          0.9115         0.8955
-2        Decision Tree      0.1099          0.9954         0.8410
-3                  SVM     26.1599          0.9092         0.9003

 ## Problem 11: Improving the Model
 ### Now that we have some basic models on the board, we want to try to improve these.
 Below, we list a few things to explore in this pursuit.
 ### More feature engineering and exploration.
 For example, should we keep the gender feature?
 Why or why not?